SleepyMario/phantombot-docker/README.md

 	sleepiestmario/phantombot
 ```

-# botlogin.txt example
+### botlogin.txt
-A botlogin.txt template for use on twitch with https enabled, mariadb/mysql and youtube.
+A template for use on twitch with https, mariadb/mysql and youtube enabled.

 ```sh
 apioauth=<TWITCH APIOAUTH>